 SAP is targeted at publishers with sales of $100 million and higher.

 Opinion: We like SAP for its ability to integrate all aspects of a world-wide operation.
 It offers unparalleled customizability along with powerful productivity and management tools for publishers.
-That said, SAP does not offer a turnkey solution for book publishers.
-We would like to see SAP offer a vertical market book publishing specific solution that can be implemented with a minimum of customization.
+Many book publishing solutions; such as Klopotek and Virtusales, can interface with SAP.

 Web Site: www.sap.com